Artistic Director | Tim Gillham

-Beverly taught choral music in Carroll County Public Schools for 38 years, retiring in 2015.
-She spent most of her career at the high school level, but also taught middle school and college.
-Her high school choirs consistently received superior ratings at district and state adjudications.
+Beverly taught choral music for 38 years in Carroll County Public Schools, retiring in 2015.
+While the majority of her career was spent at the high school level, she also taught middle school and college during that time.
+Her high school choirs consistently received superior ratings at local and state adjudications.

 Beverly is currently the choir director/pianist at Emory United Methodist Church in Upperco, MD.
 She directs the University Singers at Stevenson University, and will be teaching Choral Conducting I and II at the Peabody Conservatory this fall.
 She was the accompanist for the Carroll County Choral Society for over 30 years, and was the Artistic Director from 2005-2018.